 In addition to reforming EU data protection rules, the Council adopted in 2010 a mandate for the Commission to negotiate a data protection agreement with the United States (umbrella agreement).
 This agreement aims at protecting personal data of European citizens transferred between the EU and the US for law enforcement purposes.
 It will serve as a complement to existing and future agreements.

 Negotiations with the US were finalised in September 2015.
 The US adopted in February 2016 a new law granting EU citizens the right to judicial redress in the US (the Judicial Redress Act).
 This was a precondition for the signing and conclusion of the umbrella agreement.
-The next steps for signing and ratification of the agreement will now start.
+The next steps for signing and ratification of the agreement have now started.